URASHIMA TARO

 Artistic Team:

-Paul Piris: Director, co-writer, co-set designer
+Paul Piris: Director, writer, set and video designer

-Juley Ayres: Voice over
+Juley Ayres: English voice over

 Nao Nagai: Lighting designer